GoogleCloudPlatform/firebase-extensions/storage-reverse-image-search/PREINSTALL.md

-> ⚠️ Note: The Vertex [Matching Engine public endpoints](https://cloud.google.com/vertex-ai/docs/matching-engine/deploy-index-public) are currently in public preview.
+> ⚠️ The Vertex [Matching Engine public endpoints](https://cloud.google.com/vertex-ai/docs/matching-engine/deploy-index-public) are currently in public preview.

 This extension adds reverse image search to your Firebase application using Vertex AI’s [Matching Engine](https://cloud.google.com/vertex-ai/docs/matching-engine/overview) and Cloud Storage.
 Reverse image search relies on first generating feature vector representations of your original images which are stored in a Matching Engine index.
 Once these feature vectors are indexed, the Matching Engine can be used to calculate similar images to an original image from a large dataset of candidate images, based on vector distance measures.